unesic/Form-Validation/README.md

 **Password**
  - Must be at least 8 characters long
+ - Must contain
- - Must contain at least one lowercase letter
+   - At least one lowercase letter
- - Must contain at least one uppercase letter
+   - At least one uppercase letter
- - Must contain at least one special character
+   - At least one special character
- - Must contain at least one number
+   - At least one number

 **Re-password**
  - Password must satisfy all the criteria first